biojava/biojava.github.io/wiki/GSoC:AAPropertiesComputation.md

 -   Wrote the parser for AAProperties.jar under JABAWS.
 -   Prepared test case for the parser.
 -   Uploaded a sample output of AAProperties.jar for testing purposes.
+-   Change the return type of parseAAProp to ScoreManager
+-   Adjust the configuration of pom.xml to generate a jar file with org.biojava3.aaproperties.CommandPrompt as the main class.
+However, need to rename it to AAProperties.jar
+-   Added SequenceName in the output of AAProperties.jar (in the first column)
+-   Modify the SequenceUtil.AAprop result parser to cater for the change above in the AAProperties.jar output
+-   Managed to rename in the configuration of pom.xml to generate a jar file with name that includes AAProperties.

 Skype call notes
 ----------------